10 Best Percy Jackson Books in Order and Things To Know About Them

 This is one of the best Percy Jackson books and short stories written by the author for World Book Day 2019.
 It is a short story centered on what happened on Grover’s birthday, a friend of Percy Jackson who is a satyr.
 Apollo, a god and a friend of Percy, was to perform with the Chryseaa celedones (3 golden beings with great voices) in a music concert at Mount Olympus but found out that one was missing.
 He sent Percy and Grover to help him find her as he rehearses with the rest.
 They found and returned her to Apollo after she gave them much trouble.
 The two friends later celebrated their birthday, which their adventure almost ruined.

 The arrangement of the best Percy Jackson books in this context was considered according to their publication date and the series in which it was written.
 Going through his publications, it is observed that Rick Riordan publishes on an annual basis and sometimes publishes twice within the same year.
-Readers interested in reading Percy Jackson’s books should follow up according to the publication date and series to get a better understanding of the book.
-Though most of his storylines are mostly short and linked to each other, it doesn’t deny the fact that it is always fun to read.
+We recommend you read the books according to the publication date and series to get a better understanding.

 Recommended